ImranAhmed26/basic-ecom/readme.md

 This is a full-stack app for crud ops and auth.
 Technologies used: MERN , NEXT JS, Tailwind CSS

-For the environment setup please go inside Backend folder and -
+For the environment setup please,

+go inside Backend folder and -

 rename the sample.env file to .env replace the <password> with #password in the MONGO DB URI Password Section